Russia accuses Ukraine of mounting ‘sabotage’ attack across border - KESQ

 “Russian forces are working to push out the Ukrainian sabotage and reconnaissance group from the territory of the Russian Federation and destroy it.
 There are enough forces and means,” he told reporters.

-Bakhmut has garnered an outsized importance in the conflict, as Russian forces battle to capture the eastern Ukrainian city while failing to make gains elsewhere.
+Peskov made reference to Bakhmut, which has garnered an outsized importance in the conflict as Russian forces battle to capture the eastern Ukrainian city – while failing to make gains elsewhere.

 The-CNN-Wire